archway-network/archway/x/rewards/spec/README.md

 ## Abstract

 The module enables Cosmos SDK-based blockchain to calculate and distribute dApp rewards within the Archway protocol.
-Module also introduces a concept of *minimal consensus fee* to set the lower bound of a transaction fee.
+Module introduces a concept of *minimal consensus fee* to set the lower bound of a transaction fee.
+Module also introduces a concept of *contract flat fee* which a contract owner can set as the minimum fee that the contract expects to perform a transaction

 ### dApp rewards